-It's no joke, Cubs reliever Hector Rondon is 'taking off'
+It's no joke: Cubs reliever Hector Rondon is 'taking off'

-CHICAGO -- Chicago Cubs reliever Hector Rondon simply couldn’t locate his pitches during spring training or on the bigger stage of the World Baseball Classic, so he was far from being ready when the regular season began.
+CHICAGO -- Chicago Cubs reliever Hector Rondon simply couldn’t locate his pitches during spring training or on the bigger stage of the World Baseball Classic, so he was far from ready when the regular season began.

-But only about a month later, he’s starting to come around, as Rondon produced his fourth straight scoreless outing in Tuesday's 9-7 win over the Milwaukee Brewers, which snapped the Cubs' four-game losing streak.
+But about a month later, he’s starting to come around.
+Rondon produced his fourth straight scoreless outing in Tuesday's 9-7 win over the Milwaukee Brewers, which snapped the Cubs' four-game losing streak.

 Can you believe the previously beleaguered reliever has a 1.42 ERA in the early going of 2017?